bosun-ai/swiftide/README.md

 ## Vision

-Our goal is to create an extremely fast, extendable platform for ingestion and querying to further the development of automated LLM applications, with an easy-to-use and easy-to-extend api.
+Our goal is to create an extremely fast, extendable platform for data ingestion and querying to further the development of automated LLM applications, with an easy-to-use and easy-to-extend api.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>